DODO: Discrete OCR Diffusion Models: Introduction

 However, realizing this potential in practice reveals a structural paradox: the same rigidity that enables parallelization also makes OCR particularly sensitive to the instabilities of global decoding.
 While standard MDMs~\cite{dimple,lavida,lladav} can generate tokens in parallel, they introduce non-causal structural uncertainties, specifically regarding sequence length and absolute positional alignment.
 In flexible tasks like captioning, such errors are recoverable: the model can navigate a wide space of valid outputs to resolve a misalignment dynamically.
 OCR allows no such flexibility.
 Because the target is a single, immutable sequence, structural errors become irrecoverable; the model cannot ``rewrite'' the text to compensate for incorrect length estimates or token placement.
 Consequently, these rigidities force the model to either truncate valid text or hallucinate padding, leading to fractured, colliding outputs that fundamentally undermine the efficacy of standard masked diffusion for transcription.

 To resolve this paradox, we propose DODO (\underline{D}iscrete \underline{O}CR \underline{D}iffusion M\underline{o}dels), the first Vision--Language Model to adapt block discrete diffusion for document transcription.
 Unlike standard global diffusion, DODO decomposes the monolithic generation task into a sequence of causally anchored blocks.
 This structural change directly addresses the rigidities of OCR: by bounding the inference horizon and conditioning on a committed prefix, we eliminate the risk of long-range alignment drift and enable dynamic length adaptation without requiring a perfect global estimate.
-Crucially, we leverage the high-confidence nature of OCR to scale the training block size to $256$ tokens—significantly larger than the $32$ tokens used in text-only methods~\cite{fastdllm}.
-This maximizes parallel efficiency during training, while the integration of KV-caching~\cite{li2024llavaonevisioneasyvisualtask} ensures causal consistency and accelerates inference.
+Crucially, we leverage the high-confidence nature of OCR combined with block-causal attention and KV-caching~\cite{li2024llavaonevisioneasyvisualtask} to achieve both causal consistency and fast inference.
+Moreover, unlike autoregressive models, the diffusion framework uniquely enables bidirectional attention across blocks, which we show pushes the utilizable block size from $32$ to $256$ tokens, further improving accuracy.

 Empirically, DODO achieves transcription accuracy competitive with state-of-the-art autoregressive models while outperforming the equivalent autoregressive baseline in throughput.
 These results validate our hypothesis: OCR is indeed a regime where the conditional independence assumption holds, but it requires the structural safety rails of block diffusion to be realized in practice.
 Appropriately structured, DODO recovers the correctness of AR models while unlocking the efficiency benefits that motivate diffusion-based decoding in the first place.